-.In our earlier write-up on freeing up iCloud storage space, we covered clearing out documents, turning off backup for specific apps etc. While these are helpful, there is one important step that can actually reclaim a lot of iCloud storage space for your Apple ID is—remove the old iCloud backups from your iOS device once you have got the latest one onboard!
+In our earlier write-up on freeing up iCloud storage space, we covered clearing out documents, turning off backup for specific apps, etc. While these are helpful, there is one important step that can actually reclaim a lot of storage for your Apple ID is—remove the old iCloud backups from your iOS device once you have got the latest one onboard!

 If you have used multiple iDevices in the past, this one is for you.
 If you’ve linked more than one device to the same iCloud account in the past but you’re not using the other device now, you can get rid of the backup of that device.
 That’s what we’re going to learn to do.